Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of a plate of Crab Rangoon served with a small bowl of sweet Thai chili sauce

-This authentic crab rangoon recipes is totally irresistible!
-Wontons full of creamy crab filling are folded up and fried to perfection for the ultimate crunchy, creamy appetizer.
+This authentic crab rangoon recipe is totally irresistible, featuring wontons full of seafood filling that are folded up and fried to perfection for the ultimate crunchy, creamy appetizer.

 Jump to Recipe